beeware/toga/docs/reference/api/resources/paths.rst

 The paths returned are *not* guaranteed to be empty or unique.
 For example, you should not assume that the user data location *only* contains user data files.
-Depending on platform conventions, there may be other files or folders.
+Depending on platform conventions, the user data folder may be shared with files or folders with other purposes.

 You should not assume that any of these paths already exist.
 The location is guaranteed to follow operating system conventions, but the application is